tribad/povmodeler/README.md

 # (k)povmodeler

+## 23.10.2019
+Working on a branch I extracted the model tree classes in a way that makes them complete independent from the GUI.
+This does not mean that there are no Qt-classes involved, but nothing that has to do with the user interaction.

+I did load a test model, a very small one, and it seems everything available.
+The same is with the base classes I sorted out into its own directory.
+They are independent from the gui or model now.

+On the other hand this means, that the branch has no working gui at the moment.
+But now it can be started with that.

+## Start

 I am trying to make the KDE povmodeler work again even it has been develop over a decade ago.
 My work has been forked from https://github.com/eticre/povmodeler as this code has already been stripped of the KDE specific parts and ported to Qt5.